-Try introducing something your dog may find more valuable, like a special treat or a new toy.
+Instead of taking away your dog's treasured object, try introducing something your dog may find even more valuable, like a special treat or a new toy.
 If your dog is holding the item he is guarding, you can use the "drop it" cue to get your dog to give up the item.
 Just make sure you have a valuable reward!
 After your dog stops guarding and gets the other reward, you can let him have the item he was guarding back.
 Repeat the exercise often, each time your dog is resource guarding.
-Over time, he will hopefully learn that there is no need to protect his stuff.
+Over time, your pet will learn that there is no need to protect its possessions.

 If your dog is actually trying to bite, you must be very careful.
 If you are not seeing improvement on your own, or if your dog's aggression is getting worse, consider getting help from a dog trainer or behaviorist to correct your dog's behavior.